 - Plan your lunch: Students are welcome to bring packed lunches to eat before the show.
 Snacks, sandwiches, and beverages will also be available at our concession (cash, debit and all major credit cards accepted).

 - Takeout and café options are available nearby on Cornwall Avenue.
 If walking off-site, please arrive at least 1.5 hours before the show begins.
 Consider ordering ahead to allow time to walk there, pick up your food, and be back in the Bard Village 1 hour before your show starts.

 - Students are welcome to dress casually, but we suggest dressing for the weather.
 We recommend wearing a sweater or jacket and comfy shoes.

 At the Show

-- The Bard Village, including concession and boutique, will open 1 hour prior to showtime.
-Please plan to arrive 45-60 minutes before showtime.
+- The Bard Village, including concession and boutique, will open 1 hour and 15 minutes prior to showtime.

 - All seats are reserved, and we ask that all students sit in the seat noted on their ticket.
-However, students are welcome to trade tickets with other students in their group before entering the theatre.
+However, students are welcome to trade tickets with other students in their group before entering the festival site.

 Who is eligible for Student Group rates?

 We would like to see a Bard on the Beach performance but can’t make any of the dates.
-Can you put on more student group performances?
+Can you put on more Student Matinee performances?

-Many teachers have told us that it is difficult to organise a field trip that runs outside of school hours, and we hear you!
-However, in order to comply with labour union regulations, 1 pm is the earliest we can offer our Student Matinees.
+Many teachers have told us that it is difficult to organize a field trip that runs outside of school hours, and we hear you!
+However, to comply with labour union regulations, 1 pm is the earliest we can offer our Student Matinees.